LinuxCNC/linuxcnc/src/hal/classicladder/zEMC_README.txt

 --- copy GeneralParams into GeneralParamsMirror (in user code only) so config window displays properly

 Calc.c:
----removed and moved period calculation to module_hal.c
+--- removed and moved period calculation to module_hal.c
 --- changed inputCountrol pin of old timers to be always true so it behaves as previous old timers. check out-CalcTypeTimer()

 classicladder.c: